creative-force/documentation/content-stages.md

 _Required_
  - Solidify a name for the content
- - Atmosphere is set (filters, map effects, blocking out the sun, fog color, etc.)
+ - Atmosphere is set (filters, map effects, blocking the sun, fog color, etc.)
  - Every piece's texturing, color, and overlay is considered
- - Each spawn point and weapon is carefully tweaked for a good experience
- - The map is 80% contained (focus on just big blockers as the map will still be changing)
+ - Every area is defined to have a specific purpose (engine room, dock, etc.)
- - A WIP writeup is done
+ - A minimal WIP writeup is done with the design and art direction
  - Map is saved with the name of "<Content Name> 1.0.0"
- - Development screenshots exist of the Beta
+ - Development screenshots are taken of the Beta
  - A WIP thread is posted on Forgehub

 _Flexible_